adonisjs/v6-docs/content/docs/testing/http_tests.md

   .withCookie('user_preferences', { limit: 10 })
 ```

-The `withCookie` method defines a [singed cookie](../basics/cookies.md#signed-cookies).
+The `withCookie` method defines a [signed cookie](../basics/cookies.md#signed-cookies).
 In addition, you may use the `withEncryptedCookie` or `withPlainCookie` methods to send other types of cookies to the server.

 ```ts
 await client